ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorAngleRate.rst

 IVectorGeometryToolVectorAngleRate
 ==================================

-.. py:class:: IVectorGeometryToolVectorAngleRate
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorAngleRate

    object

    Angle rate vector perpendicular to the plane in which the angle is defined.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorAngleRate

 Overview
 --------